Iceland Language

 Icelandic Language

 Since this lingo has an official status, it is very significant and you need to learn it properly if you want to live in Iceland.
 The primary language in Iceland is spoken by nearly 340,000 inhabitants and is our native language.
 While you will find foreign-language speakers here, the majority of the population speaks Icelandic.
-In fact, in 2011 Parliament adopted a law that made it the official tongue in Iceland.
+In fact, in 2011 Parliament adopted a law that made it the official tongue in Iceland forever.
 The Icelandic language is an Indo-European language of the North Germanic language.

 Further, the preservation of this tongue remains the closest to Old Norse of the modern Nordic language.
 It is quite an insular language which means that other languages have not influenced it.
 Certain religious, trade, and nautical words as well as Latin have made their linguistic mark on the somewhat insular language.